Trieuh2/job-listing-scraper/README.md

 - Scraping a specific number of pages
 - Duplicate result handling (only unique results are appended to resulting CSV)
 - Job tracking (Scraper will not overwrite the 'Applied' status of a job record in the CSV if it encounters the same job in a future scrape)

+## Disclaimer

+This project is intended for educational purposes only.
+The software is provided "as is" without warranty of any kind, express or implied.
+The developers of this project do not endorse or encourage any activities that may violate the robots.txt file, Terms of Service, or any other usage policies of websites being scraped.

+Users of this software are responsible for ensuring that their use of the software complies with all applicable laws and website policies.
+The developers of this project will not be liable for any damages or legal consequences resulting from the use of this software.

+Please use this software responsibly and ethically.